dilipkadayat/Web-technology/README.md

 # Web-technology
-All the images, JavaScript code, CSS and Python code are inside Asset folder.
+All the images, JavaScript code, CSS and Python code are inside assets folder.